While it’s well and good to call out those who denigrate trans people in the media, it’s time to take it a step further.

 The implications of this covert homophobia are particularly distressing for children.
 More and more, parents are encouraging their sons and daughters to transition when they spot even the slightest hint of effeminacy or boyishness on the grounds that such behaviors indicate desires to be the opposite sex when in fact their desire to play with dolls and throw footballs may reflect the desire to be something less exotic, even banal, namely, gay.

-This demonstrably false hyperbole and sensationalism is being defended by the Antioch Journal as part of the “transgender debate” saying, “We believe commitments to the ideals of free expression and support for LGBTQ human and civil rights are not incompatible.”
-So far, more than 2,600+ writers, editors, and librarians have denounced the Antioch Review’s commitment promoting anti-trans lies and hyperbole as fact under the guise of academic free expression.
+This demonstrably false hyperbole and sensationalism are being defended by the Antioch Journal as part of the “transgender debate” saying, “We believe commitments to the ideals of free expression and support for LGBTQ human and civil rights are not incompatible.”
+So far, more than 3,000+ writers, editors, and librarians have denounced the Antioch Review’s commitment to promoting anti-trans lies and hyperbole as fact under the guise of academic free expression.